Muterra/doc-golix/readme.md

     5. (www.paypal.com at 66.211.169.66) sends (www.wellsfargo.com at 159.45.2.145) "withdraw money from Alice's account"
     6. (Alice at 88.41.145.167) sends (www.amazon.com at 72.21.206.6) "Alice orders TP"

-The Muse protocol divides this into two strictly separated processes.
+Golix divides this into two strictly separated processes.
 Applications are *agent-oriented*:

     1. (Bob at <bobkey>) sends (Alice at <alicekey>) "We're out of toilet paper"
     2. (Alice at <alicekey>) tells (Paypal at <paypalkey>) to withdraw money from her bank account